Crow08/MusicStreamClient/README.md

 - user-liste (wer hört zu?)
 - Miniatur-Player (während man andere Sachen auf der Seite macht)
 - Auto-Playlist anhand von Tags
+- Sort Song-Queue with awesome drag & drop
+- make paginator work (database-browser)

 - make it look good

 ## Tobis Notes
-- deleting (just database for now), use delete or sth. like save()
+- [DONE] deleting (just database for now), use delete or sth. like save()
-- Custom Text Snackbars (one good, one bad)
+- [DONE] Custom Text Snackbars (one to rule them all!)
+- [DONE] custom snackbar needs to work with dynamic css vars
 - Use that snackbars to display error/return of playlist-add (with the catch-line)
 - mass add to playlist (steal from normal add2playlist)
 - [DONE] close dialog on selection
-- new edit-song-dialog, autofill input-boxes with song data (more stealing)

 - [DONE] add trash-can to allready played songs
 - [DONE] player-queue mat-chip has smaller font, add some water to grow that poor guy
+- new edit-song-dialog, autofill input-boxes with song data (more stealing)
+- new build your playlist interface (Material Stepper Component)
+- cog-button for options in main bar headline thingy (spawns dialog)
+- implement hamburger menu.
+We need buttons!
+- get own sites for databasebrowser and upload - navigate via hamburger menu